-One of the biggest concerns from parents during the back-to-school season is bullying.
+One of the biggest concerns from parents during the school year is bullying.
 Some 160,000 kids skip school every day because they fear of being attacked or ridiculed by bullies.
 The good news is that these disturbing statistics can be limited with the proper education.

 As an educator that has worked with hundreds of children on anti-bullying strategies, I have found that the most important skill a child should have when dealing with bullies is confidence.
 No matter what you teach a child, it will not be effective without the confidence to put the lessons into action.
 Children that fall victim to bullies usually are targets because they lack the confidence to stand up for themselves.
 Therefore, it is very important that you begin instilling confidence within your child if you want him or her to effectively handle bullying.

 Here are a few tips on how you can build confidence within your child:

 Make sure that you are a good listener when talking with your child.
 Try not to ignore your child’s feelings.
 Children are more confident when they feel like they are being heard.
 If you, as a parent, take the time to listen to your child then he or she will have more confidence to speak their mind when dealing with bullies.